Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Quantum Simulation in the Light Front

 State preparation by any of the standard schemes requires simulation of time evolution.
 These schemes include phase estimation, adiabatic state preparation ~\cite{farhi2000,Aharonov:2003:AQS:780542.780546,preskill1} as well as variational approaches~\cite{peruzzo2014variational} and quantum imaginary time evolution~\cite{motta2019determining}.
 Adiabatic state preparation performs time dependent evolution under a Hamiltonian varying along a path connecting the target Hamiltonian to some initial, simple Hamiltonian.
 The minimum time this evolution can take while preserving the system in the ground state is determined by the minimum gap along the path.
 To determine the cost of adiabatic state preparation we must bound the spectral gap along a chosen adiabatic path, either rigorously or by invoking physical arguments.
 Assuming a gapped adiabatic path can be found, one must quantify the cost of simulation of evolution under a time-dependent Hamiltonian to perform adiabatic state preparation.

 In our system, $K$ controls the precision with which the theory describes the field theory in the front-form.
-We consider adiabatic paths such that the max norm of the Hamiltonian is everywhere upper bounded by the final $K$.
+We consider adiabatic paths such that the max norm of the Hamiltonian is everywhere upper bounded by the max norm of the Hamiltonian with the final $K$.
 We conjecture that amongst such paths a gapped adiabatic path exists that connects the theory at low $K$ to the theory at high $K$.
-The property of the space of paths that we shall use in the analysis below is that the max norm of the Hamiltonian varies as $O(tK/T)$ for $t\in[0,T]$, where $T$ is the length of the adiabatic evolution.
+The property of the space of paths that we shall use in the analysis below is that the max norm of the Hamiltonian varies as ${O(tK/T)}$ for ${t\in[0,T]}$, where $T$ is the length of the adiabatic evolution.

 We will use the results of~\cite{berry2019time} to bound the cost of adiabatic state preparation.
 Specifically, we use Theorem 10 of~\cite{berry2019time} which, given a Hamiltonian on $n$ qubits, with sparsity $d$ and a bound on the integral of the maximum matrix element of $||H||_{\rm max}$ along the path, $||H||_{\rm max,1}$, gives the number of queries to $H_F$ and $H_O$ required as: